Optimizing Connected Components Graph Partitioning With Minimum Size Constraints Using Integer Programming and Spectral Clustering Techniques: Introduction

-In this work, the graph partitioning problem in \(k\) connected components with at least \(\alpha\) nodes is addressed from an exact point of view.
-Two Mixed Integer Programming (MIP) formulations are proposed, both considering the well-known flow constraints to guarantee connectivity.
-A third Integer Programming (IP) formulation, suitable for applying a Column Generation approach, is also presented.
-The associated pricing problem to the latter is proven to be {\NP}--hard, which justifies the introduction of a heuristic method.
-Several families of inequalities are proven to be valid, and they are included as cuts within a Branch \& Cut framework.
-The effectiveness of both exact and the heuristic methods is proven with several simulated instances.
+In this work, the graph partitioning problem in \(k\) connected components with at least \(\alpha\) nodes is addressed from an exact and a heuristic point of view.
+The first contribution of this paper consists of proposing two new Mixed Integer Programming (MIP) formulations for the graph partitioning problem, both considering well-known flow constraints to guarantee connectivity.
+The second and main contribution is the introduction of a novel Column Generation strategy which incorporates spectral clustering techniques within a third Integer Programming (IP) formulation.
+Several families of inequalities are proved to be valid, and they are included in the solution framework.
+The main drawbacks of IP techniques lie in their inability to attain an optimal solution for large-sized instances.
+In this regard, the effectiveness and scope of both exact and heuristic methods are demostrated with several simulated instances.

 The paper is organized as follows.
-In Section \ref{modelo}, two MIP formulations are described.
-For the third Column Generation formulation, a heuristic to solve the associated {\NP}--hard pricing problem is proposed.
+In Section \ref{modelo}, two MIP and one IP formulations are described.
+For the Column Generation approach, a heuristic to solve the associated {\NP}--hard pricing problem is proposed.
 Section \ref{sec:Valid_ineqs} introduces and proves several families of valid inequalities for the associated polyhedra of each formulation.
 Computational experiments are discussed in Section \ref{resultados}, and conclusions are given in Section \ref{conclusiones}.